Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories

 At the leading order, the above measurement and $||V_{cb}|$ value has the relation $R_{cb}\equiv \frac{\text{BR}(W\to cb)}{\sum \text{BR}(W\to qq)}\simeq \frac{|V_{cb}|^2}{2}$.
 The statistical uncertainties for the baseline unpolarized Higgs factory mode are obtained via the relation: \begin{footnotesize}

 \end{footnotesize} where $N_{WW\to\ell \nu cb}$ is the raw event number produced at the Higgs factory, $\epsilon$ is the overall signal efficiency to the final signal region, and $\rho$ is the purity defined as the signal yield divided by all events in the signal region.
 The second term in the squared bracket induced by the overall $WW$ semileptonic decay rate is always subdominant and thus neglected safely.
 The product of the form $\epsilon \rho N$ determines the statistical uncertainty and works as the ``effective statistics" of the channel.
 The corresponding results are shown in the red curves in Fig.~\ref{fig:BDToutput} for an unpolarized Higgs factory with 20~ab$^{-1}$.
 The optimal results are obtained by choosing output thresholds that ensure high purity without sacrificing signal efficiency substantially.
-We thus define the signal region according to those optimal cuts, with the signal efficiency $\epsilon_{\rm tag}$ listed in Table~\ref{tab:statistics}.
+We thus define the signal region according to those optimal cuts, with the statistics listed in Table~\ref{tab:statistics_abs}.

-The signal purity $\rho$ for both signal modes are also summarized in Table \ref{tab:statistics}.
+The signal efficiency $\epsilon_{\rm tag}$ and purity $\rho$ for both signal modes are summarized in Table \ref{tab:statistics}.
 Thanks to the high efficiency of kinematic and flavor-tagging cuts, the backgrounds are suppressed in both channels at the cost of signal efficiencies.
 Here, the muon channel enjoys a higher purity, with about $25\%$ backgrounds stemming from non-$WW$ events.
 To reduce systematic uncertainties, we choose the BDT working point that delivers high purity by sacrificing some tagging efficiency for the electron channel.
 The relative contribution from the non-$WW$ backgrounds increases to $\sim 40\%$ due to the large $e^+e^- \to e^+e^-+2f$ inclusive backgrounds.
 Summarizing all the above, the raw and effective statistics of both signal channels for the unpolarized mode per ab$^{-1}$ are shown in Table.~\ref{tab:statistics}.
 The sensitivity in various Higgs factory scenarios will be projected based on these numbers. {{The efficiency for each event class are further detailed in App.~\ref{app:eventsstatistics}}}